 Lakeside is proud to introduce our brand new, refurbished Dialectical Behavioural Therapy (DBT) service.
-This is a specialist female only, 12-bedded, in-patient unit for women with Emotionally Unstable Personality Disorder (EUPD), or diagnostic features thereof.
+This is a specialist female only, inpatient unit for women with Emotionally Unstable Personality Disorder (EUPD), or diagnostic features thereof.
 The unit is led by an accredited DBT therapist and the team consists of 6 intensively trained DBT therapists.
 All unit staff are trained in the model at skills level.
 This is a therapeutic ward underpinned by DBT principles.

 The aim of the service is to equip women with the necessary coping skills that will enable them to live successfully in the community, thereby reducing the risk of harmful and unhelpful behaviours that may lead to multiple placement breakdowns and frequent hospital admissions.

 Dialectical Behavioural Therapy (DBT) treatment is a type of psychotherapy or talking therapy that utilises a cognitive-behavioural approach and emphasises the psychosocial aspects of treatment.
 DBT is a stabilisation therapy, developed by Marsha Linehan in 1980 and was originally designed to treat individuals diagnosed with EUPD.
 It is recommended by NICE guidelines in the treatment of this diagnosis.
 DBT aims to assist individuals to change their patterns of unhelpful behaviour e.g. deliberate self-harm (DSH), suicidal thinking, aggression and substance abuse.